Motorists warned about scam car finance compensation calls

 If you are concerned you were not told about commission and think you paid too much for your motor finance, the regulator recommends you complain now.

-How much could you be owed?
+How much compensation could motorists get?

-The regulator said in a statement that its “methodology for calculating redress will be informed by the degree of harm suffered by the consumer and the need to ensure consumers continue to be able to access affordable loans for motor vehicles.”
+The regulator said in a statement that its “methodology for calculating redress will be informed by the degree of harm suffered by the consumer and the need to ensure consumers continue to be able to access affordable loans for motor vehicles”.

 Compensation could also be boosted as interest is normally paid on redress awards – the FCA says this will likely be based on the average base rate that year plus 1%.